alexdelgado0792/arcadier-mulitple-pages/README.md

-# PROJECT_PREFIX - PLUGIN NAME
+# ADC - MULTIPLE PAGES IN ADMIN SIDE
-Some description for the plugin.
+Plugin example in how to have mutiples pages in the admin side of the marketplace.

 # File structure
 The file structure of each Plug-in's source code: